Osman Alkaş: Career

 Alkaş returned to Cyprus in June 1976 and started to work as a contracted artist at the Turkish Cypriot State Theater.
 During this period, he went to serve in the military for two and a half years; but from time to time throughout his military service he took part in theater plays.
 In 1980 he was cast out of theater when he took part in a play by Fine Arts Association in Nicosia Culture and Art Festival.
 Then, on 3 November 1980, with the approval of the Municipal Council of the Nicosia Turkish Municipality, Alkaş, together with Yaşar Ersoy, Işın Cem and Erol Refikoğlu, founded the Nicosia Municipal Theater.
 He is still a member of this theater's staff.

 Alkaş made various programs at Bayrak Radio.
 In his own words, Alkaş prepared "a long-term" children's program, as well as women's programs on the radio, alongside morning programs and cooking programs.
 During this period, he also made radio commercials.
 He started his television career together with Tolgay Tarıman.
 Alkaş and Tarıman made TV commercials for a while, before starting their program Torba in 1994.
 When the program became very popular among the Turkish Cypriot people, he established a TV channel with Tarım called "Tempo TV" in order to get rid of their ties to other channels.
-The program ended between 2003-05.
+The program ended between 2003 and 2005.

 In 2001, he worked as a screenwriter and played the role of Mustafa in an eight-episode series titled Gimme 6, which was shot in Cyprus by actors from Greece, Turkey and other countries.
 He later had a role in the movie Gölgeler ve Suretler, which was shot in 2010 and released the following year.
 He portrayed the character of "Veli" in the movie.
 In 2010, he was cast in the TV series Öyle Bir Geçer Zaman ki as Ekrem Tatlıoğlu.
 He also appeared in Yannis Yoannu's movie Hi!
 Am Erica alongside many other movies and short films.
 From January to June 2017, he acted in the TV series Bu Şehir Arkandan Gelecek as Rauf.
 Alkaş continues to appear in commercials.
 He also had a role in an adaptation of the opera Die Entführung aus dem Serail.

 In addition to his acting career, he is also the Culture and Art Coordinator of the Nicosia Turkish Municipality.
 In 2009, he received the "Achievement and Peace Award" from the Satirigo Theater.

+Filmography

 Personal life

-Osman Alkaş has a close relationship with Deniz Çakır, a theater actor like himself.
-They are not legally married, but he names Çakır as "my life partner".
+Osman Alkaş had a close relationship with Deniz Çakır, a theater actor like himself.
+They were not married, but he had named Çakır as "my life partner".
 He lives in Cyprus.
 While filming Öyle Bir Geçer Zaman ki, traveled to Istanbul frequently and occasionally stays away from Cyprus for months.
 He owns three dogs.